stellio-hub/stellio-docs/docs/API_walkthrough.md

 }
 ```

+ The previous update query will trigger sending notification to the configured endpoint.
 The body of the notification query sent to the endpoint URI is:

 ```json
 {
     "id": "urn:ngsi-ld:Notification:65925510-b64c-4bfa-942d-395803a9a784",